josuah/monocle-micropython-docs/source/firmware_python_api/machine.rst

    Communication with the FPGA.

-   .. py:method:: download(url) 🟠
+   .. py:method:: download() 🟠

-      Downloads and reboots the FPGA with the bitstream from the url provided.
-If a url is not provided, the bitstream is requested over bluetooth.
-Automatically powers up the FPGA if it was powered down
+      Downloads and reboots the FPGA with the bitstream from Bluetooth.
+      Automatically powers up the FPGA if it was powered down.

    .. py:method:: spi_read(cmd, addr, bytes) 🟠

+      :param:
+      :return: a byte array

-      Reads n bytes from the FPGA with a given command and address. :return: a byte array
+      Reads bytes from the FPGA with a given command and address.

    .. py:method:: spi_write(cmd, addr, bytes, buffer) 🟠